AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/configure.md

 ---
-title: Configure the Data Migration Tool
+title: Configure the [!DNL Data Migration Tool]
-description: Learn about the two methods for configuring the Data Migration Tool to transfer data between Magento 1 and Magento 2.
+description: Learn about the two methods for configuring the [!DNL Data Migration Tool] to transfer data between Magento 1 and Magento 2.
 ---

-# Configure the Data Migration Tool
+# Configure the [!DNL Data Migration Tool]

-After you install the data migration tool, the following directory contains mapping and configuration files:
+After you install the [!DNL Data Migration Tool], the following directory contains mapping and configuration files:

 * Magento Open Source:
   * `<your Magento 2 install dir>/vendor/magento/data-migration-tool/etc/opensource-to-opensource`: Configuration and scripts for migrating from Magento Open Source 1 to Magento Open Source 2